bcsherma/egosat/README.md

 ## Why?

-I have always wanted to write a SAT solver since I first learned about the problem and the annual satisfiability competiton.
+I have always wanted to write a SAT solver since I first learned about the problem and the annual satisfiability competition.
 This is a vanity project (hence the name) for me and for the time being this should only serve as a well-documented, straightforward adaptation of `minisat`.
 Many of the best ideas to come out of satisfiability testing research in the last few decades have yet